meliao/osdc_support/citation.rst

 ..  _cite:

-Recipients of OSDC resource allocations should cite the OSDC or Bionimbus PDC in their work.
+Grantees of OSDC resource allocations should cite the OSDC or Bionimbus PDC in their work.
 This page lists credit lines appropriate for citing the use of the OSDC or Bionimbus-PDC.
 Please acknowledge the proper resource by using the appropriate credit line.